Your Ultimate Guide to Treating Fine Lines and Wrinkles

 Static wrinkles, however, stay put no matter what your face is doing.
 For a variety of reasons, these wrinkles can form and deepen.

-Over time, dynamic wrinkles tend to settle into static wrinkles—which leaves you with lasting lines.
+Over time, dynamic wrinkles tend to settle into static wrinkles, leaving you with lasting lines.

 What Causes Fine Lines and Wrinkles?

-Fine lines and wrinkles have many different causes that vary from person to person.
-They can come from spending too much time in the sun, tobacco use, or naturally from aging.
+Fine lines and wrinkles have many causes that vary from person to person.
+They can come from spending too much time in the sun, tobacco use, or natural aging.